Jzmo/HW/BasicTest/CNN/readme.md

 ![image](https://github.com/Jzmo/tf/raw/master/BasicTest/CNN/test_re.png)
 the accuracy and cross entropy (estimated by test testbase)

-** compare to MNIST_training_model by simple layer neural net, the accuracy improve from about 90% to above 97%**
+**Compare to MNIST_training_model by simple layer neural net, the accuracy improve from about 90% to above 97%**
-** Actrally the result was got by only 5500 samples, when using 55000 samples the accuracy was up to about 99.5%.
+**Actrally the result was got by only 5500 samples, when using 55000 samples the accuracy was up to about 99.5%.
 But it took too long time and I forgot to save the result**